 Big Lottery Fund – Women and girls project (Eastern Region)

-Empowering Gypsy Traveller and Roma women and girls to enable change
+Empowering Gypsy Traveller and Roma women and girls who may be currently living in or passing through one of the six eastern regions to gain confidence in order to enable positive change

-This is a five-year project working across East Anglia with women and girls from the Gypsy, Traveller and Roma community on issues of Domestic Violence.
+This is a five-year project working across East Anglia with women and girls from the Gypsy, Traveller and Roma community who may be living in or passing through East Anglia who may have been affected by or survivors of domestic abuse to better understand and gain support for the issues of Domestic Violence.
 We are running a number of workshops and will have short-term emergency caravans to use.

 One of the key aspects of this project is the purchase and use of our two ‘safe trailers’ (four-berth) which will be used by women and girls and depending upon size of family it may be possible on occasion to accommodate more than one family in a caravan i.e., maybe a small family/individual, depending upon the person and families/individual needs).
 The caravans will be used to give the person/family time to come to terms with what they are going through.
 We will work with them to look at all options available and what the likely outcome of that option will be.
 These caravans are not a long-term solution they will be an interim resource.
 They will be used by those wishing to exit the community and those in the process of returning to the community which may not include returning to the family home and helping them to begin the process of re-engagement into the extended family/community structure.